Start your own local

 Cinema Politica isn’t just about showing excellent political cinema – it is about providing an accessible and democratic space for discussion and debate.
 To this end, CP screenings throughout the network are accompanied by presentations, panels and special guest speakers.
 When possible, it is great to have a Q & A with the filmmaker or people involved with the film.
 It also makes for great discussion to have people who are working in areas/issues that the film touches who can lead a discussion following the screening.
 (If you screened The End of Suburbia for example, you could have activists present that are working in the area of alternative fuels and/or sustainable development.

 If you've done these steps, and are ready to go, drop us a line.
-Please contact Cinema Politica's Executive Director and Network Coordinator Svetla Turnin if you are interested in starting up a Cinema Politica Local and joining our ever-expanding network.
+Please contact Cinema Politica's Network Coordinator anna [at] cinemapolitica [dot] org (Anna Pringle) if you are interested in starting up a Cinema Politica Local and joining our ever-expanding network.